Martinez shuts down Real Madrid talk

-Roberto Martinez was quick to shut down talk of possible contact with Real Madrid over the vacant head coach position on Friday.

-The Belgium boss is reportedly one of the leading candidates to succeed Julen Lopetegui on a permanent basis following his sacking at the end of October.
+The Belgium boss is reportedly one of the leading candidates to succeed Julen Lopetegui on a permanent basis after his sacking at the end of October.

 However, Martinez insists his only concern is Belgium's Nations League matches with Iceland and Switzerland, which take place next week.